bibhas2/stream-js/README.md

 In addition to memory usage, there are plenty of other benefits to this stream library.

-1. Adds support for skipping and limiting values.
+1. Adds support for skipping, limiting and zipping that are otherwise missing in an array.
 2. Adds mapping, filtering, reduction etc. to any iterator object.

 Basic example: